arkency/posts/posts/2021-10-19-the-difference-between-a-cache-and-a-read-model-an-example.md

 In this solution you'd do something different.

 * Build a new DB table which is totally optimized for the queries that the client wants to do.
 * Let's have a single table (as opposed to multiple cached variants per page/sorting/filters).
 This table should contain all the data for further pagination/sorting/filtering.
+(Generally, a read model does not have to be a single table.
+It doesn't have to be an SQL table at all.
+It can be anything from an in memory object to a file on the disc).
 * Have all the fields as client-ready as possible.
 If you need to show the address alongside the apartment, instead of joining with `addresses` table, put this data into the read model table, so that now the row is as ready as possible.
 DB denormalization and data redundancy are allowed and very welcome.
 * If you need to have a complicated filter or sort expression, precalculate it and put it in a field to make querying as easy as possible